Your drinking habits will become the focal point of a 3rd offense Michigan DUI case.

 Still, if you say to someone that a person has just been arrested for a 3rd offense felony drunk driving, the instinctive response is that he or she needs help.

-As a lawyer, I understand that the OWI law
+As Michigan DUI lawyers, my team and I understand that the OWI law

 requires that some kind of counseling or treatment be ordered by the court in a 3rd offense case.

-However, I also know that, unless I have input into the matter, the decision about where someone will get that counseling and/or treatment will be made by either the Judge or the probation officer, or some combination of both of them.
+However, we also know that, unless we have direct input into the matter, the decision about where someone will get that counseling and/or treatment will be made by either the Judge or the probation officer, or some combination of both of them.

 It’s also a waste of an opportunity to connect a person with someone that really can help him or her.